JoseBlancoSiles/login/README.md

-# RESUME
-Register and Login webapp using Flask/SQL for the backend and HTML/CSS for the frontend.
+# Register and Login webapp using Flask/SQL for the backend and HTML/CSS for the frontend.
 I called this project REGILOG.

 ![image](https://user-images.githubusercontent.com/107679686/202873412-c4de459a-02a7-4b53-85af-e43596c23f5b.png)